multi-spectral/dggs_data_warehouse/README.md

 ### Datacube

-This folder contains a tool implementing a simple OLAP cube interface for the data warehouse.
+This folder contains a tool implementing a simple 'DGGS data cube' interface for the data warehouse.
 The interface allows a data cube to be created (within the data warehouse, for now, although future work could include creating or extending a separate system) for this.
-Additionally, the `rollup`, `drill-down`, `slice`, and `dice` operations can be executed upon the data cube.
+The cube interface implements  the `rollup`, `drill-down`, `slice`, and `dice` operations.

+The idea behind this is based on the work of Purss et al. (2019) (Paper here <https://www.utpjournals.press/doi/abs/10.3138/cart.54.1.2018-0017>), that hierarchical operations on a DGGS-based data cube can function based on set theory, rather than on an explicitly defined hierarchy.
+This is useful because the

-### Reusable ETL functionality
+### Reusable extract/transform functionality

-This folder contains reusable functionality for ETL scripts.
+This folder contains reusable functionality for extract/transform scripts.
+These functions are employed in the traffic monitoring example's sample data processing scripts, which are found in `traffic_monitoring_example/scripts`.
+There is potential for this to be extended.

 ### Architecture